Lightprotocol/frontier-hackathon/README.md

 # Hackathon Ideas

-A curated, non exhaustive list of Ideas for
+A curated, non exhaustive list of ideas to participate in the Solana Frontier Hackathon.

 ## Payments and Stablecoins